MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 You've heard that [Azure Active Directory is now Microsoft Entra ID](https://www.microsoft.com/security/business/identity-access/microsoft-entra-id) and you're thinking it's a good time to migrate your Active Directory Federation Service (AD FS) [to cloud authentication in Microsoft Entra ID](/azure/active-directory/hybrid/connect/migrate-from-federation-to-cloud-authentication).
 As you review your options, see our extensive [resources to migrate apps to Microsoft Entra ID](/azure/active-directory/manage-apps/migration-resources), and best practices.

 Until you're able to migrate AD FS to Microsoft Entra ID, protect your on-premises resources with [Microsoft Defender for Identity](/defender-for-identity/what-is).
-You can poroactively find and correct vulnerabilities.
+You can find and correct vulnerabilities proactively.
 Use assessments, analytics and data intelligence, user investigation priority scoring, and automatic response to compromised identities.

 Here are reasons that you might choose not to migrate AD FS:

 - Your environment has flat usernames (such as employee ID).
 - You need more options for [custom multifactor authentication providers](#custom-mfa-solutions).
-- You use device authentication solutions from third-party Mobile Device Management (MDM) systems like VMWare.
+- You use device authentication solutions from third-party Mobile Device Management (MDM) systems like VMware.
 - Your AD FS is dual fed with multiple clouds.
 - You need to air gap networks.